-The other problematic (lack of) communication type is the ones who won’t communicate when there is a problem.
+The other problematic (lack of) communication type is the ones who may not communicate if there is a problem.

 I think she was probably hoping it would work out, and I am sure she didn’t want to worry me.

-Regardless, it ended with my daughter being “scared” of her child, and we had a very quick parting when she informed me one day that it just wasn’t working out.
+Regardless, we had a very quick parting when she informed me one day that it just wasn’t working out.
 Our kids had trouble getting along, but I didn’t realize how much of a problem it truly was until it was too late.

-If it seems like there is something fishy going on that your daycare provider isn’t telling you, that’s a sign that you need to have an open conversation, or you may need to start looking elsewhere.
+If it seems like there is something going on that your daycare provider isn’t telling you, that’s a sign that you need to have an open conversation, or you may need to start looking elsewhere.